Last Updated on

 The polyphonic tuning cuts down on the amount of time that you spend tuning, which can really help when you’re trying to move onto your other set.

-It is strongly recommended that if you are a guitarist who plays a lot of live gigs and needs to quickly tune in between each song, you should purchase a clip on the guitar tuner.
+It is strongly recommended that if you are a guitarist who plays a lot of live gigs and needs to quickly tune in between each song and play, you should purchase the best clip on tuner, or even for beginners.
 However, if you are someone who plays bass guitar or a baritone guitar, using a clip on guitar tuner is going to nearly be impossible for you to properly tune your instrument since the vibrations are so low.

 If you are an average guitar player, you aren’t going to have any problems getting accurate tuning results with your clip on guitar tuners.